hsivonen/encoding_rs/README.md

 ## Build times

-Due to function multiversioning for AVX2+BMI1 on x86_64 with the `simd-accel` and `std` features (see below), on x86 and x86_64 targets, this crate has the usual proc macro dependencies in its dependency tree.
-They are compiled only when the `simd-accel` feature is enabled.
-(Cargo cannot condition a dependency on both `simd-accel` and `std`, so `simd-accel` without `std` compiles them without using them.)

-You can, however, avoid these by changing the available set of `target_feature`s by specifying `RUSTFLAGS='-C target_cpu=x86-64-v3'`.
+On x86 and x86_64 targets (only), if the `std` Cargo feature is specified without the `simd-accel` Cargo feature, the usual proc macro dependencies end up in the dependency graph but aren't actually used, so it doesn't make sense to enable the `std` feature without also enabling the `simd-accel` feature.

+If your binary is only going to be deployed to x86-64-v3 or higher, you can avoid the proc macro dependencies while still getting the performance benefits by enabling `simd-accel` (with or without `std`) and specifying `RUSTFLAGS='-C target_cpu=x86-64-v3'`.

 This issue does not apply to non-x86/x86_64 targets.